Pioreactor/docs.pioreactor/user-guide/98-citing-pioreactor.md

 If a citation does not fit the venue, you can acknowledge Pioreactor in your methods, poster, slides, or course materials.

-> Microbial growth experiments were monitored and controlled using Pioreactor, a Raspberry Pi-powered bioreactor platform from Pioreactor Inc. (Waterloo, Ontario, Canada).
+> Microbial growth experiments were monitored and controlled using Pioreactor, a bioreactor platform from Pioreactor Inc. (Waterloo, Ontario, Canada).

 For a more specific methods statement:

-> Microbial growth experiments were monitored and controlled using Pioreactor 20 mL / 40 mL bioreactors with optical density monitoring, temperature control, stirring, and programmable dosing.
+> Microbial growth experiments were monitored and controlled using Pioreactor 20 mL / 40 mL bioreactors.

 ## Logos, product images, screenshots, and diagrams